anhbka/Ansible/kubernetes/Kubernetes_rhel9.md

 ```

-Thatâ€™s it!
+That’s it!
 Our 1-master-2-worker Kubernetes cluster is ready!
 To add more nodes, simply repeat this step on other machines.